MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 1. Go to `<CentralAdminURL>/_layouts/appinv.aspx` and Search for **c3959f3a-5ad4-4d2b-b1f0-bc70f9a5d0a1**, where you should find **Greenland Federated Search Bot Skill**.

-2. If there are items in the App Domain field, leave them be, and if it is empty, use localhost.
+2. If there are items in the App Domain field, leave them be, and if it's empty, use localhost.

 3. In the Redirect URL, use https://localhost.